 Social media may be the most popular way to promote your brand, but blogs still have their place in the digital sphere.
 In fact, your social media can be used as a tool to promote your blog and build trust and credibility with your audience.

 You may already be a blogger, but it’s just a hobby that doesn’t bring much to your brand.
-If you dream of saying goodbye to a typical 9-to-5 and building a successful business, here’s how to start optimizing your blog to earn a living.
+If you dream of saying goodbye to a typical 9-to-5 and building a successful business, here’s how to start making money blogging.

 Revisit Your Design